ALL STATE DATA UPDATED FOR 2022!

 Washington DC Initial Application Approval Over Time

-As the table and the below chart show, Washington DC has been getting worse over time.
-The average approval rate went from over 10% better to now below the national average of Initial Applications going back to at least 2011.
-In 2021, Washington DC ranked 51st in the nation in terms of percentage approval of Initial Applications.
+As the table and the below chart show, Washington DC has slightly improved since 2021.
+The average approval rate went from over 10% better to now below the national average of Initial Applications.
+In 2022, Washington DC ranked 51st in the nation in terms of percentage approval of Initial Applications.
 Approval rates have declined in Washington DC over the last few years.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.

 Washington DC Reconsideration Approval Over Time